visit-dav/visit/src/doc/tutorials/MRI.rst

    Adding a Pseudocolor plot.

-After this, the Pseudocolor plot is rendered in VisIt_'s Viewer window.
+The Pseudocolor plot should now be rendered in VisIt_'s Viewer window.
 Modify the view by rotating and zooming in the viewer window.

 Add an Isovolume operator